Go to home page

 — Dr. Roxie Strand, NMD

 Jan Stockton is a recognized leader in children’s martial arts education and the founder of innovative physical education programs designed to support the whole child.
-A third-degree black belt, she was a founding partner of Karate West in 1989 and later founded Great Start Karate, an online karate program serving families across the United States and Canada.
+A third-degree black belt, she is a founding partner of Karate West, established in 1989 and later founded Great Start Karate, an online karate program serving families across the United States, Canada, and beyond.

 For more than three decades, she has shaped an approach to physical education grounded in consistency, structured progression, and the steady development of focus and resilience.